Dr3a0p/Dr3a0p/README.md

 - 👋 Hi, I’m @Dr3a0p
 - I’m interested in Backend Web Development but am educated in Full-Stack Web Development.
 - 🌱 I’m currently learning for any beginner friendly work, front-end would be perfect as well.
-- 💞️ I’m looking to collaborate on any fun projects that'll help me put my skills into practice!
+- 💞️ I’m looking to collaborate on any fun projects that'll help me put my skills to practice!
-- 📫 How to reach me: email me! @ dreandreax@icloud.com
+- 📫 How to reach me: email me! @ dreandreax@icloud.com/ and,or dreacast95@gmail.com
 - 😄 Part of UT Austin's alumni

 <!---